Ryan-907316/phoenix_ml/README.md

 ## License

-This project is licensed under the MIT License — see the [LICENSE](https://github.com/Ryan-907316/phoenix_ml/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License: see the [LICENSE](https://github.com/Ryan-907316/phoenix_ml/blob/main/LICENSE) file for details.

 ## Credits